 Christmas and New Years is a super popular time to get engaged, especially at a Disney Park!
 So if you found this post after experiencing your own fairy tale Disney engagement – Welcome!
-We hope you find tons of useful information and inspiration for your own Disney wedding.
+I hope you find tons of useful information and inspiration for your own Disney wedding.

 Image Source: Disney Weddings Inspiration Gallery